NeoKokuxz/Java-Web-Development-SpringBoot/Data-Stores-Persistence/Glossary.md

 ## Level 1 Cache
 - An intermediate layer into which changes can be written and objects retrieved quickly.
 The Persistence Context functions as a Level 1 Cache, because it does not write changes to the database until Flushing occurs.

+## Lesson Outline
+- Initialization with SQL
+- Data Object vs. Entities
+- Data Access Objects (DAOs)
+- JdbcTemplate
+- Performance

+## Definitions

+### SQL Initialization Scripts
+> Spring attempts to execute two scripts by default when the application starts:

+- schema.sql - Create or update the schema.
+- data.sql - Initialize or modify the data in your tables.

+### Platform-specific initialization
+> You may provide additional initialization scripts using the naming pattern:

+- schema-${platform}.sql //schema-test.sql
+- data-${platform}.sql //data-test.sql

+### Data Object
+> A Java class that maps to a specific database.

+### Data Access Object
+> A design pattern for the data layer that presents a programmatic interface to one or more related tables.
+Whereas a Repository presents a collection of Entities that you modify to update the database, a DAO will often provide methods that expose various actions, along with standard CRUD operations.

+### JdbcTemplate
+> Provides connections, executes queries, and manages transactions.

+### NamedParameterJdbcTemplate
+> A JdbcTemplate that allows you to use named parameters in your query strings.

+### RowMapper
+> Class that takes a single row for a query result set and returns an object representing that row.

+### ResultSetExtractor
+> Class that takes an entire result set and returns one object representing all the results.

+### spring.jpa.properties.hibernate.generate_statistics
+> Property that enables a feature causing Hibernate to print all transaction statistics when a transaction ends.